atteneder/glTFast/Documentation~/UseCaseCustomExtras.md

 # Use case: Use glTFast Add-on API

-This use case describes the step to use glTFast Add-on API to import custom data in the `extras` property of a glTF&trade; JSON object.
+This use case describes the steps to use glTFast Add-on API to import custom data from the `extras` property of a glTF&trade; JSON object.
 This example uses Newtonsoft JSON parser to deserialize data.

 To accomplish this use case, do the following:

-1. Add custom data in a gltf asset
+1. Add custom data in a glTF asset
-2. Create a custom gltf import behavior
+2. Create a custom glTF import behavior
 3. Add assembly definitions
 4. Set up a new scene
-5. Import the gltf asset in runtime
+5. Import the glTF asset in runtime

 ## Before you start